matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

   first step.
 date: 2019-05-30T07:08:19.931Z
 image: articles/lighthouse/lighthouse_sm.png
 intro: "**Googles built-in testing tool lighthouse judges the accessibility of our websites with a score between 0 and 100.
-It’s laudable to try to\_get a high grading, but a score of 100 doesn’t mean that the site is perfectly accessible.\nTo prove that I carried out a little experiment.?**"
+It’s laudable to try to\_get a high grading, but a score of 100 doesn’t mean that the site is perfectly accessible.\nTo prove that I carried out a little experiment.**"
-teaser: ''
+teaser: >
+  It’s always nice to see when people post their lighthouse scores on social media to highlight how well they’ve optimised their own or their clients website.
+It shows that they care about the quality of what they build.
 tags:
   - css
   - a11y